Becoming white thesis: Historiography

 In 2023, the sociologists Philip Kasinitz and Mary C. Waters stated in Becoming white or becoming mainstream? that writing about the racialization of "ethnic whites" such as Italians and Jews often emphasizes incidents of violent persecution, such as the 1891 New Orleans lynchings of Italians and the lynching of Leo Frank.
 Kasinitz and Waters emphasize that such occurrences were "very small" compared to the thousands of African-Americans who were lynched.

 In the 21st century, some Italian-Americans and Jewish-Americans of European descent continue to self-identify as non-white.

+In the United Kingdom, the whiteness of Roma is frequently questioned.

 Legal aspects of whiteness

 Alien land laws

 Because US naturalization law from 1790 to 1870 restricted citizenship to free white persons, alien land laws effectively were laws primarily targeting Asians.
 Alien land laws sought to discourage Asian immigration by limiting the right of Asian immigrants to own land and property.
 Prior to the passage of the Naturalization Act of 1870 which extended citizenship eligibility to persons of African descent, Black immigrants were impacted by alien land laws, but afterwards alien land laws only targeted Asian immigrants.
 White immigrants, such as Irish and German immigrants, were not negatively impacted by alien land laws due to their eligibility for citizenship as free white persons.